BohdiCave/react-googlesheets/README.md

-# Getting Started with Create React App
+# React App with Google sheets as REST API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A basic React app with Semantic UI using Google sheets as a REST API to POST form data.

 ## Available Scripts